2018 Sriwijaya F.C. season: March 2018

 On 2 March, Sriwijaya won against Borneo 5–4 in penalty shootout.
 In this match, Sriwijaya's wingback Marckho Meraudje was punched by two match officials on the corridor leading to the dressing room after being sent off by referee after a red card for his foul against Borneo player Abdur Rahman, sparking outrage from his club.

 On 4 March, Sriwijaya won 2018 East Kalimantan Governor's Cup after defeating Arema 3–2.
-Four days later, the throphy was brought to a parade in Palembang as the team came back from Kalimantan.
+Four days later, the trophy was brought to a parade in Palembang as the team came back from Kalimantan.

 On 25 March, Sriwijaya's first match was ended in an away draw against Borneo 0–0 in Samarinda.
 Under fears of the cup incident, the team played stagnantly in the first half of the match with little improvisation and predictable attack plans.
 The team situation improved in the second half with aggressive approaches and increased pace as the team spent less time in holding the ball and attacking more aggressively, but they can't score any goals.

 April 2018

 On 1 April 2018, Sriwijaya earned their first home victory against Persib Bandung 3–1.
 The first half marked by a sluggish start by Sriwijaya as the home stunned by Ezechiel N’Douassel in a counterattack, making Persib leads 1–0 against Sriwijaya.
-Two minutes on the second half, a long shot by Ezteban Viscarra equalised the score, then Sriwijaya leads the game 2-1 as Marckho Meraudje launched a strike to the upper left corner of the goal.
+Two minutes into the second half, a long shot by Ezteban Viscarra equalised the score, then Sriwijaya leads the game 2-1 as Marckho Meraudje launched a strike to the upper left corner of the goal.
 Dzhalilov earned his first goal in the league as he ran onto Vizcarra's slide-rule pass before lifting his shot over Wirawan.